princefishthrower/react-use-please-stay/README.md

 ```
  yarn link use-my-counter
 ```
-e)  In your CRA app, you can now do, it's linked locally
+e)  In your CRA app, you can now user package, as it's linked locally
 ```
   import { useMyCounter } from 'use-my-counter';
 ```

-f) This will give you an error due to different copy of React and in CRA app.
+f) However, this will give you an error due to different copy of React and in CRA app.
    To counter that let's assume that we have workspace
 ```
 workspace
   - use-my-counter
   - my-app
 ```
-  We navigate to use-my-counter and type (this will link the React versions locally)
+  We navigate to use-my-counter and type (this will link the React versions locally).

+  Please amend the path to your needs.
   ```
    npm link ../my-app/node_modules/react
   ```